NethServer/nethsecurity-docs/remote_access.rst

 By default, this interface is accessible on port 9090 from both your internal network (LAN) and the wider internet (WAN).
 While convenient, this can potentially introduce a security risk.

-To mitigate this risk, you can take two main steps:
+To mitigate this risk, you have two options (remove or restrict access):

 - remove the ``Allow-UI-from-WAN`` rule: go to the Firewall rules page, navigate to the ``Input rules`` tab, and locate the "Allow-UI-from-WAN" rule.
 Click the :guilabel:`Delete` button to remove it